Keref/banyan-skilltree/README.md

 - on saving, update the name of the div, because now on every save, new divs are replacing themselves (causing a destroy create every time until the page is refreshed and the grap loaded properly)
 	- forcing a refresh is the easy way but would not be nice for the user

-- publishing trees //TODO IMPORTANT FOR TESTING IN PROD WITH REAL USERS
+- make trees private or public
-	- tree is private until published, once published he can't be private again but can still be modified (by who)
+	- tree is private until published, once published he can't be private again but can still be modified (by who?)

-- copy a whole tree to another account (example: to modify it)
+- tags
 	- set tags non clickable with jquery when displaying a graph (and the categories)

--add glyphicons to menus
+	- properly display tags on "show" page